KholdStare/kholdstare.github.com/_posts/2012-12-19-perfect-forwarding-to-async-2.markdown

 }
 {% endhighlight %}

 Voila!
-So knowing that we always want to return an lvalue reference when we convert from the wrapper, let's specialize <code>async_forwarder</code> for _lvalue references_:
+So knowing that we always want to implicitly convert back to what it was constructed from, let's specialize <code>async_forwarder</code> for _lvalue
+references_:

 {% highlight cpp %}
 // This particular specialization